-Although the Greek Civil War ended in 1949, its corrosive legacy—Makronisos, Police Surveillance, Security Dossiers, Certificates of National Allegiance (πιστοποιητικό κοινωνικών φρονημάτων), etc.—lasted until the mid-1980s.
-Makronisos, Greece's Devil's Island, was the most brutal of all the other internment prison camps--the universities of the Aegean --where communists, suspected communists, former Andartes* and unsophisticated countryfolk dreaming of a utopian communist paradise of milk and honey were thrown in to be "deprogrammed."
-Stalin and Churchill, divvying up the spoils of war—drew a line on the map of Europe—created the the New World Order with Greece firmly embedded in the Western Alliance.
+Although the Greek Civil War ended in 1949, the gap between "victors" and "vanquished" was unfathomable.
+Its corrosive legacy—Makronisos, Police Surveillance, Security Dossiers, Certificates of National Allegiance (πιστοποιητικό κοινωνικών φρονημάτων), etc.—lasted until the mid-1980s.
+Makronisos, Greece's Devil's Island, was the most horrific of all the other internment prison camps--the universities of the Aegean --where communists, suspected communists, former Andartes*, unsophisticated country-folk dreaming of a utopian communist paradise of milk and honey, and those thought to be politically or ideologically a threat to the Government, even vaguely, were thrown in to be "deprogrammed" with various forms of brutality; degradation, humiliation and physical assault on the detainees.
+Stalin and Churchill, divvying up the spoils of war, drew a line on the map of Europe -- The Percentage Agreement -- thus creating the New World Order with Greece firmly embedded in the Western Alliance.
 Therefore, any opposition to it had to be crushed.

 From the dawn of civilization, Greece has gone through many upheavals, trials and tribulations.
-The Civil War was but one of them, albeit costly in lives, national treasure, and social integrity, not to mention the devastation of the countryside and the horrific atrocities of vengeance and retribution perpetrated by both side of the conflict, though these pale against the inhumanity at Auschwitz or Hiroshima.
+The Civil War was but one of them, albeit costly in lives, national treasure, and social integrity, not to mention the devastation of the countryside and the horrific atrocities of vengeance and retribution perpetrated by those on both side of the conflict, although these pale in comparison with the inhumanity at Auschwitz or Hiroshima.
 But as a Greek Army barrack-ballad says: “Greece Never Dies." ( “Η Ελλαδα Ποτε Δεν Πεθαινει” ).

 The “Uncle John”

-Consequently, I was rather surprised when suddenly one day in the mid ‘50s, out of the blue, this “Uncle John” (Μπαρμπα Γιαννης), a cousin of my father’s from Kranidi, came visiting!
-He was one of those simple countryfolk all bone and sinew, a small man with a spark of fervor in his eyes.
-He was a pleasant man eking out a living for his family by going around the surrounding villages of Kranidi with his donkey peddling ribbons, yarns and sewing notions—a traveling salesman of the day.
+Consequently, I was rather surprised when suddenly one day in the late ‘50s, out of the blue, this “Uncle John” (Μπαρμπα Γιαννης), a cousin of my father’s from Kranidi, came visiting!
+He was one of those simple country-folk all bone and sinew, a small man with a spark of fervor in his eyes.
+He was a pleasant man who used to eke out a living for his family by going around the surrounding villages of Kranidi with his donkey peddling ribbons, yarns and sewing notions—a traveling salesman of the day.
 He had come to Athens to replenish his inventory with the latest threads, pins and needles!

 Here is a sampling of those gems rivaling Munchhausen’s stories, told during meetings of our little “Coffee Society” (παρεα).
 With the exception of Mr. Lykos, whose name is part of the story, I don’t use real names out of respect for the memory of the protagonists:

 - Apostolis: He was boasting that as an OSS operative he was parachuted behind enemy lines in Greece.
-He was captured by two Germans and while they were marching him at gunpoint to be interrogated, he dropped to the ground, grabbed a stone, reared back and with perfect aim acquired from months of intense OSS survival training, threw the stone at them.
-As luck would have it, the stone exploded at the temple of one of his captors, ricocheted and hit the other at the forehead (“στο Δοξα Πατρι” ), killing them both, instantly!
+He was captured by two Germans.
+One kicked him in the ribs and knocked him to his knees while the other jabbed him in the kidney with his gun and told him, "Mach schnell!"
+As they were marching him to be interrogated, he dropped to the ground, grabbed a stone, reared back and with perfect aim acquired from months of intense OSS survival training, threw the stone at them.
+As luck would have it, the stone exploded at the temple of one of his captors, ricocheted and hit the other at the forehead (“στο Δοξα Πατρι”), killing them both, instantly!

-PS: The group broke into a standing ovation for the "hero" in our midst and into a ton of puzzlement while trying to conceal our dismissive comments under our breath.
+PS: I guess the Wehrmacht soldiers were like the Keystone Cops that did not how to handle a prisoner!!!
+Nevertheless, the group broke into a standing ovation for the "hero" in our midst and into a ton of puzzlement while trying to conceal our dismissive comments under our breath.

-- Kostas: He claimed that during a fierce battle at Gramos, while surrounded by Symmorites, his squad ran out of ammunition.
-He crossed himself three times while loudly reciting the Lord’s Prayer (Πατερ Ημων), and then after yelling "Let's get the bastards, guys“ ("AERAAA παιδια kαι τους φαγαμε τους πουστηδες )" he and his buddies jumped out of the foxholes and charged toward the rebels (Symmorites).
+- Kostas: He claimed that during a fierce battle at Grammos, while surrounded by Symmorites, his squad ran out of ammunition.
+He crossed himself three times while loudly reciting the Lord’s Prayer (Πατερ Ημων), and then, after yelling "Guys, let's get the bastards“ ("AERAAA παιδια kαι τους φαγαμε τους πουστηδες )" , he and his buddies jumped out of the foxholes and charged toward the rebels (Symmorites).
 They killed them all with their bare hands, grabbing them two at a time by the hair and smashing their heads together!

-- Rakis: He was another OSS parachutist, who like Apostolis was dropped behind the enemy lines in Greece.
-He was bragging that because he had caused so much mayhem and damage to the Wehrmacht, Hitler had put a price on his head.
-Hitler had issued strict orders if Rakis were to be captured, he not be executed.
+- Rakis: He was another OSS parachutist, who like Apostolis was dropped behind the enemy lines in Gree ce.
+He was bragging that because he had caused so much damage and mayhem to the Wehrmacht, Hitler had put a price on his head.
+Hitler, according to him, had issued strict orders, if he were to be captured not be executed.
 He was to be brought to Berlin so Hitler, himself, could execute him!!!